akshat666/lapool_core/README.md

 # lapool core
-Server side source for ride sharing system
+Server side source for ride sharing system www.hopordrop.com

-The server side code interacts with the a client like Android application
+The server side code interacts with the a client like an Android application.